Failure / Streaming / 2011

 - TechCrunch, Reed Hastings: Qwikster Became The Symbol Of Netflix Not Listening, October 24, 2011

-Qwikster and the Name That Made a Split Feel Worse is a failure case about Qwikster in 2011.
+Qwikster and the Name That made a Split read as Worse is a failure case about Qwikster in 2011.
 The name became the visible symbol of a split that asked customers to do more work.
 A new name cannot make added customer friction feel strategic.
 It usually makes the friction easier to see.

 A new name cannot make added customer friction feel strategic.
 It usually makes the friction easier to see.